 - To break our opponent’s posture when he is on top in our guard.
 We can cup our opponent’s jiu-jitsu elbows with our hands and pull them downwards while crunching our body, bringing our crossed legs to our chest.
 This is a great way to disrupt his offensive attacks.

-Creative Ways to Use Our Elbows in Brazilian Jiu Jitsu
+How to Use Elbows in Brazilian Jiu-Jitsu?

 Every dangerous jiu-jitsu fighter often uses their elbows because their hands are usually busy making a strategic grip or serving as a point of balance for the body.